NKarsh/topic-post/README.md

 - ✏️ **Write Posts:** Share your thoughts by writing posts with a title and engaging content.
 - 👏 **Applaud Posts:** Show appreciation by giving applause to posts you love.

+To use setup MONGODB_URI and MONGODB_DB in your env file.

 ## 🤗 **Join the Fun**

 Simply choose a topic, write your post, and let the world see what you’ve got to say!
 You can also explore posts by others and give them a round of applause! 🎉